'Star Wars: Tales of the Jedi': Ahsoka's and Dooku's Big Moments, Explained

-Star Wars: Tales of the Jedi dropped on Disney Plus on Wednesday, giving us six CGI animated shorts in the style of The Clone Wars.
+Star Wars: Tales of the Jedi came to Disney Plus on Wednesday, giving us six CGI animated shorts in the style of The Clone Wars.
 Half of the stories are devoted to legendary Jedi Ahsoka Tano (years before her alliance with The Mandalorian), while the others focus on future Sith Lord Dooku during his time as a Jedi.

 They're written by Clone Wars executive producer Dave Filoni, who's currently working on the live-action Ahsoka series that's scheduled to hit Disney Plus next year.
 Ashley Eckstein and Corey Burton reprise their respective Clone Wars roles as Ahsoka and Dooku.